 The Jews manipulated Pilate by the phrase “you are not Caesar’s friend.”
 They in effect said that he would not be loyal to the Roman Emperor if he supported someone who revolted against the Caesar.
 This was a veiled threat to Pilate.

 Whoever makes himself a king speaks against Caesar.”

-Caesar Tiberius was on the throne of the Empire currently.
+Caesar Tiberius was on the throne of the Empire at that time.
 He was a very suspicious and insecure individual.
 Pilate feared him greatly.
-No Caesar allowed any defection from their authority.
-This was a lie by the Jews; Jesus was no revolutionary, a crime of high treason.
+No Caesar allowed any defection from his authority.
+This was a lie by the Jews; Jesus was no revolutionary, committing the crime of high treason.